Interactive Brokers vs Plus500, for 2026

 This part of comparing Interactive Brokers and Plus500 will examine whether their mobile app meets all our requirements.

-Overall, we rate the user-friendliness of both apps as better than average.
+Overall, we rate the user-friendliness of both apps as Better than the average.

 Search Functions

-While most brokers are good at this, there are some poor ones.
+Although most brokers do OK in this area, there are some bad apples out there.
 If you type 'Emerging markets' into the search box, the software will find all Emerging market ETFs, even if the name doesn't begin with 'emerging'.
-If you have only traded US stocks, and you start typing 'Apple', will the software show you either the obscure Irish stock Applegreen or the Apple stock?
+If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?

 Interactive Brokers vs Plus500 - Awards